dmaksimov/docs/guides/status.md

 ## Soft-Delete Flow

-To `soft delete` an item, the API does the following:
+When soft-deleting an item, the API does the following:

 1. Check if the collection has a status field
 2. Check if the delta data has the status field (_Meaning the status was changed_)